Stradivarius: Market value

 A Stradivarius made in the 1680s, or during Stradivari's "Long Pattern" period from 1690 to 1700, could be worth hundreds of thousands to several million U.S. dollars at today's prices.
 The 1697 "Molitor" Stradivarius, once rumored to have belonged to Napoleon (it actually belonged to a general in his army, Marshal Gabriel Jean Joseph Molitor, 1er Comte Molitor), sold in 2010 at Tarisio Auctions to violinist Anne Akiko Meyers for $3,600,000, at the time a world record.

 Depending on condition, instruments made during Stradivari's "golden period" from 1700 to about 1725 can be worth millions of dollars.
 In 2011, his "Lady Blunt" violin from 1721, which is in pristine condition, was sold in London for $15.9 million (it is named after Lord Byron's granddaughter Lady Anne Blunt, who owned it for 30 years).
 It was sold by the Nippon Music Foundation in aid of the Japanese earthquake and tsunami appeal.
 In Spring 2014 the "Macdonald" viola was put up for auction through the musical instrument auction house Ingles & Hayday in conjunction with Sotheby's via silent auction with a minimum bid of $45 million.
 The auction failed to reach its minimum bid by 25 June 2014, and the viola was not sold.

 Vice magazine reported in May 2013 that "in recent years, Stradivarius investment funds have started to appear, pushing already astronomical prices even higher".

 Stradivarius instruments are at risk of theft.
 Stolen instruments are often recovered, even after being missing for many years.
 They are difficult to sell illicitly, as dealers will typically call the police if approached by a seller with a Stradivarius known to have been stolen.
 The General Kyd Stradivarius was stolen in 2004.
 It was returned three weeks later by a woman who found it and handed it over to the police.
 The Sinsheimer/Iselin was stolen in Hanover, Germany in 2008 and recovered in 2009.
 The Lipinski Stradivarius was stolen in an armed robbery on 27 January 2014 and subsequently recovered.
 The Ames Stradivarius was stolen in 1981 and recovered in 2015.

-A number of stolen instruments remain missing, such as the Karpilowsky, stolen in 1953. the Davidoff-Morini, stolen in 1995, and the Le Maurien, stolen in 2002.
+Several stolen instruments remain missing, such as the Karpilowsky, stolen in 1953; the Davidoff-Morini, stolen in 1995; and the Le Maurien, stolen in 2002.